 5. Be prepared to change strategy

 If the telemarketing campaign is not gaining momentum, the morale of the team can suffer and have a detrimental effect on the campaign.
 Be prepared to make changes to the strategy; change targets, introduce a new offer or try calling at different times of the day.
-Using call recording can help to identify any weaknesses in a campaign and allow changes to be made midway through.
+Using call recording can help to identify any weaknesses in a campaign and allow relevant changes to be made midway through.